+It has happened again, and it will keep on happening, it seems, no matter what we try to do to prevent it.
+Another suicide hitting close to home.
 Unfortunately, when suicides occur there are some people who blame the victim.
 There are many who lash out in anger at the one who caused others pain by taking their own life.
 It’s understandable to be angry … Continue reading Think Suicide is Selfish?
 Here’s Why You’ve Got it Wrong.